 Pupil data may also be shared with other Government Departments and Agencies (including the Office for National Statistics) for statistical or research purposes only.
 In all these cases the matching will require that individualised data is used in the processing operation, but that data will not be processed in such a way that it supports measures or decisions relating to particular individuals or identifies individuals in any results.
 This data sharing will be approved and controlled by the government's Chief Statistician.
-The DfE may also disclose individual pupil information to independent researchers into the educational achievements of pupils who have a legitimate need for it for their research, but each case will be determined on its merits and subject to the approval of the government's Chief Statistician.
+The DfE may also disclose individual pupil information to independent research, but each case will be determined on its merits and subject to the approval of the government's Chief Statistician.
 Their website is www.education.gov.uk